MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 - A PowerShell module to discover sensitive information in files, and apply or remove classification labels and protection from files.

-    The preview version of the client includes cmdlets to install and configure the [Azure Information Protection scanner](../deploy-aip-scanner.md) that runs as a service on Windows Server.
+    The client includes cmdlets to install and configure a preview version of the [Azure Information Protection scanner](../deploy-aip-scanner.md) that runs as a service on Windows Server.
 This service lets you discover, classify, and protect files on data stores such as network shares and SharePoint Server libraries

 - The Rights Management client that communicates with the protection service (Azure Rights Management) to encrypt and protect files.